 Oklahoma Contemporary is an inclusive center for the arts where people of all ages and backgrounds can experience art, encounter new ideas and ignite their creative potential.
+Admission to exhibitions and most programs is free.
 This is your arts center, and you are always welcome here.
 We provide the following guidelines to help you, and all visitors, make the most of your visit.

 Behavior: We want everyone to feel comfortable, safe and welcome, so we have policies to protect guests, staff and the art.
 Please follow them and all instructions from staff.
 We want you to be excited and enthusiastic, but please be mindful of other visitors and respect the arts center.